 The next day, the Americans formed for assembly.
 At this time, their watches, jewelry, mess kit knives, and scissors were taken from them.
 It was noted by the POWs that the camp commandant was very interested in their watches and jewelry.

 On October 9th, the Americans went to work for the first time.
 They were used as slave labor in a coal yard.
 The winches in the camp were run by women.
 The winches lifted the coal out of the ship’s holds and dropped it on conveyor belts that dumped it into coal cars.
-The POWs job was to push the coal cars.
-The POWs also would work on barges shoveling coal into a steam shovel which lifted it and dropped it into coal cars.
+The POWs’ job was to push the coal cars or work on barges shoveling coal into a steam shovel that lifted it and dropped it into coal cars.

 On November 7, 1950, Woodrow W, Cravens was killed when he fell from a freight train that he was attempting to hitch a ride on.
 According to his death certificate, he suffered multiple injuries while the train was crossing the Gumm Lick Trestle.
 He was buried at the Fort Donelson Cemetery, Dover Tennessee, in Section B, Site 747, on November 10, 1950.